FDIM/jasmine-unit-test-generator/README.md

 ## Dependency handlers

 You can extend formatting of resulting spec files for each dependency by making a dependency handler.
-See [default-dependency-handler.ts](./src/default-dependency-handler.ts)
+See [default-dependency-handler.ts](./src/default-dependency-handler.ts) and [event-bus.service.handler.ts](./spec/fixtures/dependency-handlers/event-bus.service.handler.ts)

 It is possible to add extra declarations, initializers and dependencies.